YingXu001/YingXu001.github.io/_pages/about.md

 **Bioinformaticist and data scientist at WashU Medical School \| AI for Science Enthusiast**

 Hello!
 I'm Fiona Xu, currently in a Bioinformaticist and data scientist role at Washington University in St. Louis Medical School, working in [Professor Carlos Cruchaga's Lab](https://psychiatry.wustl.edu/people/carlos-cruchaga-phd/).
-I graduated with a Master of Science in Computer Science from WashU and am preparing for PhD studies focused on AI for Science (AI4Sci).
+I graduated with a Master of Science in Computer Science from WashU.

 ### 🔬 Research Interests
 - **AI for Sci**